 Our goal is to provide the highest quality products with the highest level of service while pursuing efficiency, sustainability, and while providing educational opportunities for staff, producers and students throughout the region.

 Through an Abandoned Mine Lands (AML) Pilot Program administered by the West Virginia Department of Environmental Protection, Buzz Foods will remediate property and construct a livestock slaughter facility.
 The company has been working with several partners including the West Virginia Department of Agriculture, WVU Extension, Charleston Area Alliance, the West Virginia Small Business Development Center, the West Virginia National Guard, and Refresh Appalachia to facilitate the project.
 The new facility will create an estimated 25 to 30 full-time jobs and an additional 15 to 20 temporary jobs.
-Construction is set to begin Summer 2019.
+Construction is set to begin Fall 2019.

 Project goals include supply-chain development, job training, workforce and business development and opportunities for local farmers to participate in value-added product expansion.
 Costs covered by the grant include AML reclamation and remediation costs, land acquisition and related costs, site development, facility construction, meat processing equipment and operation costs.

-Planned plant features:
+Appalachian Abattoir planned plant features:

 - USDA inspected plant